hanyue1014/hanyue-dots/README.md

 `settings.json` is the settings file for my vs code
 ## vue.json
 `vue.json` is the snippet file for autocompleting some tags of vue in vs code
+## hanyue.layout.Latte
+`hanyue.layout.latte` is the layout file for my latte layout configurations
 #### Prerequisites
 - zsh or zshell
 - the last 2 lines assume `go` is present and the directory `~/go/bin` is present